K0MPLEXWorksTogether/ApnaCollegeDSA/README.md

 - **Loops:** Learnt about the for, while, do-while, break, continue constructs available for iteration in java.

 - **Patterns-1:** Learnt to build fundamental patterns and shapes using nested loops.

+- **FunctionsAndMethods:** Learnt how to write functions, binary number system, scope and lifetime of variables, pass by value, pass by reference.